-Before lending you any credit, a bank will submit a request to an independent organization to consult your credit report.
-Here’s the information contained in this report, as well as expert advice for building and maintaining a good credit score.
+Before lending you any credit or signing a lease contract, for example, someone may, with your approval, submit a request to consult your credit report.
+Here’s the rundown from our experts to help you understand the information contained in this report and how to build a good credit score.

-When you ask for credit, your score is a determining factor in the loaner’s decision.
-A high score is a gage of your dependability.
-Other elements are also taken into account, such as your income, your current job and your assets.
+When you ask for a loan, your score is a determining factor in the loaner’s decision.
+The higher your score, the less risky it is to lend you money.
+Other elements may also be taken into account, such as your income, your current job and your assets.

-Whether you’re thinking of buying property, taking out a car loan or starting a business, a good credit report will allow you to achieve your goals.
+Whether you’re thinking of buying property, taking out a car loan or starting a business, a good credit report will help you achieve your goals.
 “We explain to students who are thinking about opening a dental clinic or an engineering firm that, to get a bank loan, their credit report is their main ally.
-It guarantees their reputation as someone who can repay a loan,” says Sylvie Coulombe, director, newcomer partnerships at the National Bank.
+It demonstrates their ability to manage the credit they already have,” says Sylvie Coulombe, director, newcomer partnerships at the National Bank.

-Your credit report is created the moment you make your first request for credit.
-While some financial solutions are offered to people who don’t have any previous credit, it’s easier to get a loan when you have a credit report.
+Your credit report is created the moment your first request for credit is accepted.
+While some financial solutions are offered to people who don’t have any previous credit, it’s easier to get a loan when you have a credit report and credit history.

-“We advise newcomers and students to start using a credit card as soon as possible just to create a credit report.
-More importantly, we recommend they use their card the right way, paying it off in part or fully by the due date,” says Sylvie Coulombe.
+“We advise newcomers and students to start using a credit card as soon as possible to build their credit report.
+More importantly, we recommend they use their card the right way, paying it off in part or in full by the due date,” says Sylvie Coulombe.

-If your credit report was impacted by poor actions in the past, you can still take the initiative to improve your score.
-“There are ways to rectify the situation by sitting down with an advisor to understand how a credit report works.
-You can then make a plan to improve your score and move forward with your goals as soon as possible.”
+If your credit score was impacted by poor actions in the past, you can still take the initiative to improve your score.
+“There are ways to rectify the situation by sitting down with an advisor to understand the behaviours that have affected your credit score.
+You can then make a plan to improve it and move forward with your goals as soon as possible.”

 An expert can analyze your credit report and give you a mortgage pre-approval.
 That way, before you even start to look, you’ll be aware of your situation and know which properties you can afford.

-If you’re a newcomer who wants to buy property but don’t yet have a presence in a credit bureau’s files, know that banks have other ways of verifying your credit history.
-They can get confirmations of your rent payments over a set period or check that you pay regularly by looking at public-record bills like your electricity or cell phone bill.
+If you’re a newcomer who wants to buy property but don’t yet have a presence in a credit bureau’s files, know that banks have other ways of checking your credit history.
+In fact, your payment history can be verified through confirmations of your rent payment or of payment of public-record bills like your electricity or cell phone bill.

 Whether you want to build your credit report, maintain your credit score or improve it, speaking with your advisor is key.
-They will help you take control of your credit report so you can achieve your goals.
+They will show you how to have a positive impact on your credit report and help you achieve your goals.

 Any reproduction, in whole or in part, is strictly prohibited without the prior written consent of National Bank of Canada.